Public pension in Germany: Everything you need to know about it

 Will my public pension in Germany keep up with inflation and general wealth trends?

-However, this also means that if the population buildup worsens as fewer young working people pay for more pension-receiving old people, then the economics of the GRV deteriorate.
-Wages normally rise about 1% faster than inflation, but we expect that this space has to be used to offset the worsening economics of the public pension.
-The bottom line: We expect that as a result pensions will keep up with inflation but not with the general living standard.
+However, this also means that if the population buildup worsens as fewer young working people pay for more pension-receiving old people, then the economics of the GRV will deteriorate.
+Wages typically rise about 1 % faster than inflation, but we expect this space to be used to offset the worsening economics of the public pension.

 public-pension-germany-contributors-by-pensioner